Corporate Governance Guidelines

 The Leadership Development and Compensation Committee of the Board has the responsibility to review and recommend to the Board compensation programs for non-employee directors.

-The Audit Committee of the Board will ensure that the lead audit partner and the audit review partner be rotated every five (5) years as is required by the rules of the SEC.
+The Audit Committee of the Board will ensure that the lead audit partner and the audit review partner be rotated every five (5) years as is required by SEC rules.

 Communications with Stockholders